-Health Plan covers behavioral health treatment (BHT) services for members under 21 years old through the EPSDT benefit.
-BHT includes services and treatment programs such as applied behavior analysis and evidence-based behavior intervention programs that develop or restore, to the maximum extent practicable, the functioning of a person under 21 years old.
+Health Plan covers behavioral health treatment (BHT) services for members under 21 years old through the Medi-Cal for Kids and Teens benefit.
+BHT includes services and treatment programs such as applied behavior analysis and evidence-based behavior intervention programs that develop or restore, to the maximum extent practicable, the functioning of a member under 21 years old.